FazleRabbbiferdaus172/ScanAppetite/readme.md

 ## Usage Workflow
 1. Admin: Log into the admin site at `/admin/` with your superuser account.
 You can manage users and change their user_type.

 2. Vendor: Register a new user via the "Register as a Vendor" page.
 Log in, and you will be redirected to your Vendor Dashboard at `/dashboard/`.
 From there, you can add meals.
+From `/reports/` you can view reports and download pdf

 3. Customer: Register a new user via the "Register as a Customer" page.
 Log in, and you will see the homepage.
 You can add meals to your cart, proceed to the cart to schedule pickup times, and complete the checkout process.